 - Concussions

 A hemorrhagic stroke can happen in two ways.
 Bleeding inside the brain (known as intracerebral hemorrhage) may occur when a damaged blood vessel in the brain ruptures.
+This type of bleeding occurs within the brain tissue, which can damage surrounding brain tissue and lead to neurological deficits.
 Rupturing puts pressure on the brain from the inside and can cause swelling and other complications.

 The second type of brain bleed is known as a subarachnoid hemorrhage.
 The brain is surrounded by a thin membrane called the arachnoid membrane.
 If a blood vessel that passes through the arachnoid membrane breaks, the bleeding can fill up the space between your brain and its protective membrane.